ms1963/CommanLineDialogue/README.md

 # CommanLineDialogue
 A small class to ask the user questions on the command line.

 As I often have to implement user interactions such as asking questions in command line programs, I just developed a primitive class Dialogue.
-Dialogue also intercepts keyboard interrupts (control-C) to handle it.
+Dialogue also intercepts keyboard interrupts (control-C) to prevent program abortion.